Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: The Proposed Framework

 Automated optimization agents need to coordinate problem analysis, mathematical formulation, solver selection, tool invocation, code generation, and debugging.
 Existing LLM-based OR systems have improved semantic processing in these stages, but their workflows are still largely specified by handcrafted prompts or fixed pipelines.
 As a result, the internal organization of an agent is usually static and cannot be explicitly adapted to different optimization tasks.

 To address this limitation, we model an OR agent as an evolvable architecture and optimize the reasoning trajectories instantiated on this architecture.
 The proposed framework maintains an AOE-style architecture graph, evolves a population of reasoning individuals on the graph, and updates both the graph and the population throughout search.
 This section introduces the architecture graph evolution, the reasoning trajectory evolution, and the overall co-evolutionary loop.
+The prompt templates and implementation details are provided in Section~S-I of the supplementary material.